lauralaqui/food-app/README.md

 Requirements:

-* Clicking the button makes a GET request from The Color API to get color scheme
+* Render the menu options using Javascript
-* Use fetch ()
+* Use reduce(), destructuring, for loops
-* Choose "seed color" with an input type="color"
-* Choose color scheme mode in a select box
-* Display the hex values and colors in the page
+* Be able to add/remove items
+* Have a payment modal with compulsory form inputs

 <br>
 Inspired by a Canva template, adapted and styled by me.
 Coded using Visual Studio Code.<br><br>